prometheus-operator/prometheus-operator/Documentation/proposals/202403-prometheus-operator-cli.md

 - We can have a dedicated team to maintain the Prometheus Operator CLI
 - We can use the Prometheus Operator client as a customer and be more careful with the changes that we make in the Prometheus Operator codebase
 - We can have a dedicated release cycle for the Prometheus Operator CLI

-## General features

-Initially, the Prometheus Operator CLI will have the following features:

-### Resource scaffolding

-Allow users to create Prometheus Operator resources using a simple CLI interface, the CLI should generate the resource manifest based on the user input.

-This is especially useful for users that are not familiar with the Prometheus Operator resources, they can use the CLI to generate the resource manifests and then customize according to their needs.

-For example, the CLI should allow the creation of a Prometheus object and the related Kubernetes objects such as service account, RBAC, service, pod disruption budget, and other related objects.

 ### Linting and Validation